-The Jagged1 gene directs the manufacture of a protein found on the surface of some cells.
-By interacting with proteins on other cell surfaces, the Jagged1 protein helps cells to choose what types of cells they will become (cell fate decisions).
+The Jagged-1 gene causes protein to be manufactured on the surface of some cells.
+By interacting with proteins on other cell surfaces, the Jagged-1 protein helps cells choose what types of cells they will become (cell-fate decisions).

-We have recently discovered that a small percentage of patients with Alagille syndrome have mutations in another gene (Notch2) which is known to interact with Jagged1.
-We are now working to search for Notch2 mutations in additional patients, and determine if there are differences in the clinical presentation associated with Jagged1 and Notch2 mutations.
-We are also working to define the molecular basis of Notch2 mediated Alagille syndrome.
+We are now working to search for NOTCH2 mutations in additional patients, and determine if there are differences in the clinical presentation associated with Jagged-1 and NOTCH2 mutations.
+We are also working to define the molecular basis of NOTCH2-mediated Alagille syndrome.

 Currently, our research is focused on: